Short-term international experiences

 Undergraduate students enrolled in the Sydney School of Education and Social Work are also eligible to participate in the Short Term International Experiences Program (STIEP).

 Under the direction of the Associate Dean, International, and the immediate supervision of the Director of International Projects the program draws funding from a variety of sources to provide students with an opportunity to examine different contexts in their professions and to structure a reflection upon the home context.

-Students participating in the program are able to undertake immersion programs and teaching experiences in local schools in Korea, Indonesia, China and Malaysia while living in homestay accommodation with a local family and enjoying a cultural experiences program which is partially escorted by faculty academic staff.
+Students participating in the program are able to undertake immersion programs and teaching experiences in local schools in Korea, Indonesia, China and Malaysia while living in homestay accommodation with a local family and enjoying a cultural experiences program which is partially escorted by school academic staff.
 The program is available during vacation periods.